 Each teacher reads daily to their whole class.
 These sessions help children get enthralled in a story which can have a higher complexity than one they would read to themselves.
 They can share discussion with their peers and learn from the teacher modelling expressive and fluent reading while demonstrating their own love of books.

-We teach early reading through a phonics scheme called Read Write Inc. Other reading skills (skimming, scanning, inference etc) are taught in a progressive and carefully planned way throughout the school.
-In KS1 this is through guided reading sessions where children read in a group supported by the teacher.
-In KS2 this is through some guided reading sessions and also whole class teaching.
+We teach early reading through a phonics scheme called Read Write Inc (RWI).
+Other reading skills (skimming, scanning, inference etc) are taught in a progressive and carefully planned way throughout the school.
+In KS1, we use the RWI reading scheme: this is taught through guided reading sessions where children read in a group supported by the teacher.
+In KS2, reading is taught through some guided reading sessions and also whole class teaching.

 We organise a range of activities designed to promote an interest and love of reading: an annual celebration of World Book Day; a book fair in school selling books; visits to hear authors discuss their books; sharing stories with ‘buddies’ in other classes and many practical and fun book-based events.

 We have an active PTA who has developed a working library which is incredibly well stocked with a wide range of books: this is used by every class each week.
 The book selection in the library changes each term to link to the topics classes are studying.
 In addition, each class has an attractive reading environment where books can be shared and enjoyed.
 We are very fortunate to have a wealth of books on display in each room.